With 15 years experience in screen design, Nicola's focus on visual storytelling lends itself beautifully to film, hospitality & corporate industries.

 The need for cohesion and simplicity was key for this Bondi Beach café.

-Attached to a gym & wellness centre, The Well café required a restyle of their interiors to create a cohesive ‘story’, and specialty styling items to be introduced to showcase the produce that is served on site, which comes directly from the owner’s local farm.
+Attached to a gym & wellness centre, The Well Café required a restyle of their interiors to create a cohesive ‘story’, and specialty interior design items to be introduced to showcase the produce that is served on site, which comes directly from the owner’s local organic farm.

 VALHALLA SOCIAL CLUB

-A household name in the heart of Glebe, styling items were required to enhance the look and feel of the Valhalla Social club prior to their opening in 2018.
+A household name in the heart of Glebe, The Valhalla Social Club required an enhancement to their look and feel prior to their opening in 2018.
 Owned by a local family, styling items were required to accentuate the warmth, heart and passion behind the café whilst being mindful of a limited timeframe and budget.
-A desire to introduce subtle referencing to Art Deco style was key, to honour the above art deco cinema being the Valhalla Social.
+A desire to introduce subtle referencing to Art Deco style was key, to honour The Valhalla, which is the beautiful art deco cinema above the cafe.